What are the chances?

 Long term care insurance can not only help offset costs and protect your savings.
 Long term care insurance can offer you more options, independence and privacy than any of the above.

 Before you need it.
 When you are healthy.
 When it may be cheaper.

 Despite our best efforts to stay healthy, we all get older.
-Things just start to not work so well.
-If you wait until something goes wrong, you may find coverage expensive or even unavailable.
+If you wait until something goes wrong, you may find coverage very expensive or even unavailable.

 1. Ahrens, Marty.
 National Fire Protection Association.
 “Home Structure Fires” Sept 2015.
 2. U.S. Department of Transportation National Highway Traffic Safety Administration.
 “Quick Facts 2014”.
 March 2016.
 3. U.S. Department of Health and Human Services.
 2016 June 2014.
 “Who needs Care?” https://longtermcare.acl.gov/the-basics/who-needs-care.html